SONG: Self-Organizing Neural Graphs: Related works

-\paragraph{Decision trees} Numerous Decision Tree (DT) algorithms have been developed over the years~\cite{quinlan2014c4,loh2011classification,shafer1996sprint,mehta1996sliq} and after the success of deep learning, much research relates to combining DTs with neural networks.
+Numerous Decision Tree (DT) algorithms have been developed over the years~\cite{quinlan2014c4,loh2011classification,shafer1996sprint,mehta1996sliq} and after the success of deep learning, much research relates to combining DTs with neural networks.
 As a result, Soft Decision Tree (SDT) was introduced, allowing for the partial membership of a sample in the nodes that make up the tree structure~\cite{suarez1999globally}, also trained in distillation setup~\cite{frosst2017distilling}.
 This idea was also used in~\cite{kontschieder2015deep} that trains a set of classification trees and a backbone network in an end-to-end manner.
 Moreover, it was recently used in~\cite{nauta2020neural} to faithfully visualize the model using nodes with prototypes~\cite{chen2018looks} instead of classifiers.
 Trees were also used to explain the previously trained black box models~\cite{zhang2019interpreting,bastani2017interpreting}.
-More advanced methods automatically generate deep networks with a tree structure in a multi-step or an end-to-end manner~\cite{ murthy2016deep,tanno2019adaptive,alaniz2021learning,wan2020nbdt,ahmed2016network}.
-In contrast to the presented methods, our approach has a structure of a graph trained together with other model parameters in an end-to-end manner.
+More advanced methods automatically generate deep networks with a tree structure in a multi-step or an end-to-end manner~\cite{ murthy2016deep,alaniz2021learning,wan2020nbdt,ahmed2016network}.
+Many previous works were generalized by the ANT framework \cite{tanno2019adaptive}, which additionally enriched the tree structure with transformer, a nonlinear function that maps samples from the previous module to the next one, and allows for training the tree topology.
+In contrast to the these methods, we design a simple and effective model for training decision graphs together with the parameters of the base neural network in the end-to-end manner.